 - (a) Areas outside a Fire Protection District; - (b) Airport incompatibility.
-A Special Permit may not be issued if the ADU exceeds the density limit in an airport zone; - (c) Areas of active or historic landslides, or areas of potential liquefaction; - (d) Areas of inadequate water supply as declared by district standards, or inadequate sewer service for existing planned uses; - (e) Flood and tsunami hazards; - (f) Proximity to toxic cleanup sites as designated by California Department of Toxic Substances; and - (g) Within the Jacoby Creek area, ADUs must comply with the 5 acre minimum density limits as provided in the Jacoby Creek Community Plan, Appendix C of the General Plan.
+A Special Permit may not be issued if the ADU exceeds the density limit in an airport zone; - (c) Areas of active or historic landslides; areas of potential liquefaction; or areas along a bluff or cliff where the proposed ADU is within the "area of demonstration of stability" as defined in the relevant Local Coastal Program. - (d) Flood and tsunami hazards; and

+(e) Proximity within 1000 feet of a toxic cleanup site as designated by California Department of Toxic Substances.

-On a parcel within a mapped ADU Special Permit Area due to one or more of the conditions above, an ADU may be allowed with a Special Permit if substantial evidence shows that the health and safety conditions for which it was included do not apply to that site, or can be successfully reduced or mitigated to less than significant levels, and the ADU is consistent with all other applicable provisions of the Local Coastal Plan.
+On a parcel within a mapped ADU Special Permit Area due to one or more of the conditions above, an ADU may be allowed with a Special Permit if evidence shows that the health and safety conditions for which it was included do not apply to that site, or can be successfully reduced or mitigated, and the ADU is consistent with all other applicable provisions of the Local Coastal Plan.